 Each year, the Sustainability Science Program recruits fellows to work with one another and with Harvard faculty.
 Candidates who are offered a fellowship will be paired with a Harvard faculty member who has related interests.
 Applicants may identify a potential faculty member(s) with whom they would like to do research in the on-line application, but applicants should NOT try to secure a commitment from a faculty member before applying.
 (Unfortunately many faculty are not able to talk with the very large number of candidates who express initial interest in the fellowship.
 After a fellowship is awarded, however, they will be available to discuss whether there is a match of research interests with particular applicants.)

 Fellows are expected to play a central role in the intellectual life of the Sustainability Science Program.
-This includes working on the SSP’s Initiative and presenting results of the personal research project proposed in the fellow's application, preparation for and attendance at Program seminars and workshops, and authorship or co-authorship of a substantial paper addressing a topic agreed upon by the fellow and program directors.
-Fellows should expect to spend about half of their time on collaborative work with one of SSP’s Initiatives.
+This includes working on an SSP thematic area described above and presenting results of the personal research project proposed in the fellow's application, preparation for and attendance at Program seminars and workshops, and authorship or co-authorship of a substantial paper addressing a topic agreed upon by the fellow and program directors.
+Fellows should expect to spend about half of their time on collaborative work on one of SSP’s thematic areas.
 In order to enhance interactions within the program, we strongly discourage substantial additional activities or obligations during the period of the fellowship.
 Exceptions must be negotiated with the Program in advance of accepting a fellowship offer.
 Fellows are expected to be in residence at Harvard during the full period of their award except when doing field research or attending academic conferences.
 Such time away from Harvard should generally not amount to more than 25% of the fellowship period.
 Each fellow will be asked to make at least one formal presentation.

 Fellowship applications will be evaluated according to the criteria listed below.
 No proposal is expected to meet all of these criteria, but those scoring high on many of the criteria will be more likely to succeed in the competition.